 By now the Battle of Cambrai had lost its momentum, with German reinforcements arriving and the fighting changing from rapidly-moving open warfare to a more familiar attritional confrontation.
 But Haig was determined not to lose the strategic opportunity to gain high ground overlooking Cambrai.

 62nd Division were thrown once more into battle to complete the capture of Bourlon Wood and Bourlon.
 By this stage, the situation was very confused.
-Bourlon Wood had been partly captured by 40th Division (which unbeknown to Charlie included Ida’s brother, Bill).
+Bourlon Wood had been partly captured by 40th Division.
 It had been heavily shelled by the Germans, and gas had been used which was lingering in the woodland.
 It was also snowing, and the conditions were awful.
 At 6.20 am on 27th November, in pitch dark, Charlie’s battalion were ordered to attack, aided by a small number of tanks, in an attempt to force the Germans out of the Wood, and move the British front line to the railway at the northern edge of the wood, overlooking Cambrai.
 Almost immediately, the entire wood came under a heavy enemy artillery barrage.
 In addition, B and A Companies had only advanced 50 yards when they came under heavy machine gun fire from an enemy strong-point, and further advance proved impossible.
 C and D Companies were also unable to reach their objectives.
-The battalion was relieved at 11pm.
-Overall, it had not given ground to the Germans, but neither had it been able to achieve a significant advance.
+The battalion was relieved at 11pm by the 47th (London) Division, which unbeknown to Charlie contained his brother-in law, Bill Payne (23rd Battalion, London Regiment) who apparently spotted Charlie in the distance during the Relief.
+Overall, Charlie’s battalion had not given ground to the Germans, but neither had it been able to achieve a significant advance.